Think before you speak: Training Language Models With Pause Tokens: Experiments

 \textbf{The lukewarm effect of pause-finetuning a standard-pretrained model (\StdPTPauseFT{}).} In contrast to the above observations, introducing delays only during downstream finetuning (\StdPTPauseFT{}) gives mixed results.
 While there are gains on about $5$ benchmarks, they are comparitively less.
 On the remaining, the performance mirrors (or is worse than) standard training.

-\textbf{Isolating the benefits of pause-pretraining independent of downstream delay (\PausePTStdFT{}).} The gains in the \PausePTPauseFT{} model may come not only from inference-time delays, but also from better representations learned by pause-pretraining, both effects interesting in their own right.
-To isolate the latter effect, we examine the performance of \PausePTStdFT{}, where we do not inject delays in the downstream task.
+\textbf{Isolating the benefits of pause-pretraining independent of downstream delay (\PausePTStdFT{}).} The gains in \PausePTPauseFT{} may come not only from inference-time delays, but also from better representations learned by pause-pretraining.
+To isolate the latter effect, we consider \PausePTStdFT{}, where we do not inject delays in the downstream task.
 Here the gains are clear only in two tasks (CoQA and PhysicalIQA).
 Thus, we conclude that pause-pretraining improves the representation for a few downstream tasks; conversely, in most tasks, the gains of \PausePTPauseFT{} must come from well-learned delayed computations executed at inference-time.

 \textbf{Filler characters as \texttt{<pause>}:} For completeness, we also report results for inference on \StdPTStdFT{} models, delayed with $10$ or $50$ periods (`.').
 Corroborating the observations of ~\citet{lanham2023measuring}, we find no gains in doing this (Figure~\ref{fig:filler}).